-There have only been two double dip recessions in the last 90 years, the first in 1937, and the last one in 1982.
+There have only been two double-dip recessions in the last 90 years.
+The first was in 1937, and the second one was in 1982.
 Both of them were triggered by changes in monetary policy.

 The Double Dip of 1937

-The end result was a double dip recession lasting from May of 1937 until June of 1938.
+The end result was a double-dip recession lasting from May 1937 until June 1938.
 Unemployment rose to 19%, industrial production fell by 32%, and personal income fell by 11%.
 The subsequent recovery took another two years.

-The downturn of 1937 is considered to be the third worst of the 20th century.
+The downturn of 1937 is considered to have been one of the worst of the 20th century.